 As convenient as this may be, switching themes means you lose all of that custom data—which can really hurt your SEO.

-That’s why we recommend using a plugin like Yoast SEO to manage your SEO data, rather than relying on your theme.
+That’s why we recommend using a A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More like Yoast SEO to manage your SEO data, rather than relying on your theme.

 How To Maintain Your Search Rankings After Changing WordPress Themes

 Now that we’ve seen some of the ways changing your WordPress theme can affect your SEO, let’s talk about what you can do to maintain your search rankings with a new theme.

 Your quest to maintain (or improve) your rankings should begin with your initial theme search.

 An SEO-friendly theme formats content correctly with well-organized code, provides a pleasant user experience, and loads quickly.

 Here are three specific suggestions:

 GeneratePress is an ultra-lightweight, SEO-friendly theme that you can customize for virtually any site.
 It’s known for its performance, and I’d say it’s one of the fastest WordPress themes in existence.